ros2/ros2_documentation/source/How-To-Guides/Using-Variants.rst

 Using variants
 ==============

-Variants, refered to as "metapackages" in ROS 1 are packages which provide no functionality directly but depend on a specified set of ROS packages in order to provide a convenient installation mechansim for the entire group of packages at once.
+Variants, referred to as "metapackages" in ROS 1 are packages which provide no functionality directly but depend on a specified set of ROS packages in order to provide a convenient installation mechanism for the entire group of packages at once.

 The different variants in ROS 2 are specified in `REP-2001 <https://ros.org/reps/rep-2001.html>`_.